hamb0n-3/osinter/docs/scanning/configuration.md

   timeout: 5
   # How many times to retry DNS queries
   retries: 1
-  # Completely disable BBOT's DNS wildcard detection
+  # Completely disable OSINTER's DNS wildcard detection
   wildcard_disable: False
-  # Disable BBOT's DNS wildcard detection for select domains
+  # Disable OSINTER's DNS wildcard detection for select domains
   wildcard_ignore: []
   # How many sanity checks to make when verifying wildcard DNS
-  # Increase this value if BBOT's wildcard detection isn't working
+  # Increase this value if OSINTER's wildcard detection isn't working
   wildcard_tests: 10
   # Skip DNS requests for a certain domain and rdtype after encountering this many timeouts or SERVFAILs
   # This helps prevent faulty DNS servers from hanging up the scan